CoderFoundry/BlazorRenderModes/README.md

 Blazor has 5 render modes.
 SSR Server Side Render, SSR Streaming Rendering, Blazor Server with SignalR, Blazor Wasm, Blazor Auto.
 This repo has created demos for each render type.

 The app has been built with .net 8 preview 7.
-You will need to download and install Visual Studio Preview and the .net 8 SDK to be able to run the sample.
+To run the sample, you must download and install Visual Studio Preview and the .net 8 SDK.

 Download Visual Studio Preview https://visualstudio.microsoft.com/vs/preview/#download-preview